 THE CONCEPT

 Founded in 2023 by Christine Ye, L’Inaperçu a bookstore-restaurant that combines art, photography, and bistronomy.
-Located in the Marais, near the Centre Pompidou, this venue reflects the unique vision of its founder: Christine Ye, a former professional in the Paris fashion industry for nearly twenty years.
+Located in the Marais, near the Centre Pompidou, this venue reflects the unique vision of its founder: Christine Ye, a former fashion industry professional in Paris for nearly twenty years.

-This shared space is at once a bookshop specializing in contemporary photography, a bistronomic restaurant and a tearoom.
-Surrounded by a team of enthusiasts, Christine Ye has created a space where culture and conviviality meet, with Mediterranean cuisine featuring fresh, seasonal produce.
+This welcoming space is at once a bookstore specializing in contemporary photography, a bistronomic restaurant, and a tea room.
+With the support of a team of passionate individuals, Christine Ye has created a space where culture and conviviality come together, featuring Mediterranean cuisine that highlights fresh, seasonal ingredients.

-The books are carefully selected by photography experts, including photobooks and works by artists linked to specific themes, such as those by Martin Parr or Clément Chéroux, director of the Henri Cartier-Bresson Foundation.
-In the bookshop, a newsstand is transformed into a space dedicated to photobooks, and bookseller's boxes serve as display cases for these books.
+The books are carefully selected by photography experts and include photobooks and artists’ books related to specific themes, such as those by Martin Parr and Clément Chéroux, director of the Fondation Henri Cartier-Bresson.
+Inside the bookstore, a newsstand has been transformed into a space dedicated to photobooks, and secondhand book dealers’ boxes serve as display cases for these books.

 Guest list: Jérôme Prochiantz, Martin Parr, Erik Kessels, Christine Barthe, Clément Chéroux, Aline Pujo, Jonas Cuénin, Valérie Belin and Patrick Remy.